The Need for Permanent Affordability: Community Land Trusts & Cohousing

 Meet the Professionals: Greg Rosenberg

-Rosenberg will discuss some of the economic justice challenges that come with building desirable places to live, and some of the methods to develop mixed-income cohousing.
+Rosenberg discussed some of the economic justice challenges that come with building desirable places to live, and some of the methods to develop mixed-income cohousing.
 Cohousing, when not price-controlled, can easily become expensive to the point of being exclusionary.
 This session will highlight the need for price restrictions using resale formulas (eg. through a community land trust (CLT)) to ensure ongoing affordability, and discuss the steps to subsidize home prices and keep them affordable.
 Two contrasting examples of mixed-income cohousing in Madison will be featured: Troy Gardens (a project of Madison Area CLT) and Linden Cohousing.

 Greg Rosenberg